bluefeet/o-js/doc/Overview.md

  - `npm install -g grunt-cli tap`
 - Make sure everything works by running `grunt`.

+## Releasing and Publishing

+To make a new release:

+    grunt release-patch
+    # Or: release-minor, release-major

+The above will run the defaults tasks (`lint`, `test`, `combine`, `minify`), runs the `tag` task which updates various files to contain the new version number, commits the changes, creates a git tag, and pushes it all up to origin (GitHub).

+Once a new release has been made the release needs to be deployed to NPM and Jam:

+    grunt publish-npm
+    grunt publish-jam

 ## Media

 Currently the only branding that o.js has is the icon which is used for the site's `favicon.png` and, slightly modified, for the `apple-touch-icon.png`.